snodeplannen/cursor-rules/README.md

    - The AI will automatically create specification files in `.cursor/specs/` based on your discussion
    - A central `SPECS.md` file will be generated or updated with links to all domain-specific specs

-2. **Task Planning and Management**
+2. **Automatic Task Planning and Management**
-   - Create tasks based on specifications: `task create "Implement feature X" --specs="specs/feature-x.md"`
+   - Cursor AI automatically creates tasks based on your implementation requests
-   - Plan multiple tasks in advance to map out development work
-   - Each task receives a unique ID and is tracked in `.cursor/TASKS.md`
+   - Each task receives a unique ID (e.g., TASK-2023-10-15-01) and is tracked in `.cursor/TASKS.md`
-   - Tasks maintain references to their relevant specifications and acceptance criteria
+   - Tasks are automatically linked to their relevant specifications and include default acceptance criteria
+   - The AI manages multiple tasks concurrently, allowing for efficient development planning

 3. **Review & Refine Specifications**
    - Review the generated specs files to ensure they accurately capture requirements
    - Continue the conversation with AI to refine specs as needed
    - Each refinement will update the relevant specification files
+   - Cursor AI automatically updates task details when specifications change

-4. **Development Based on Specifications**
+4. **AI-Driven Development Based on Specifications**
-   - Mark tasks as active before implementation: `task start TASK-ID`
+   - Cursor AI activates tasks when implementation begins
-   - Ask the AI to implement features based on the specifications: "Please implement the feature described in specs/auth/login.md"
+   - Simply ask: "Please implement the feature described in specs/auth/login.md"
-   - The AI will reference the specs during implementation
+   - The AI references the specs during implementation and tracks progress against the task
-   - If a feature request doesn't have corresponding specs, the AI will first create them before implementation
+   - If you request a feature without specifications, the AI creates them first before implementation

-5. **Knowledge Capture During Development**
+5. **Automatic Knowledge Capture During Development**
-   - Important insights discovered during development are automatically captured as learnings
+   - Cursor AI identifies and records important insights during development as learnings
-   - Create explicit learnings for significant discoveries: `learn add "Performance optimization technique" --short="Improved database query speed by 40%"`
+   - The AI documents significant discoveries, patterns, and solutions in `.cursor/learnings/`
-   - Share reference documents with the AI by adding them to `.cursor/docs/`
+   - Share reference documents with the AI by placing them in `.cursor/docs/`
-   - All knowledge is indexed in `.cursor/LEARNINGS.md` and `.cursor/DOCUMENTS.md` for future reference
+   - All knowledge is automatically indexed in `.cursor/LEARNINGS.md` and `.cursor/DOCUMENTS.md` for future reference

 6. **Automatic Commits**
    - As the AI makes changes to files, the git-commit-rule automatically stages and commits them